-Existing water quality protection measures at the facility are described in the SWPPP (last updated November 30, 2018), the SPCC plan (last updated September 19, 2014), and the hazardous materials business plan (last updated June 2016).
-The SWPPP describes stormwater drainage facilities, identifies possible water pollution sources that could affect the quality of stormwater discharged from the facility, and, as described in Section 3.8, documents BMPs that have been implemented to minimize or prevent discharge of pollutants that may be in stormwater.
+A mobile fuel and lubrication truck is be used to service vehicles on-site.
+The fuel/lube truck can carry a limited amount of petroleum products, is equipped with automatic shut-off valves to prevent spills and carries appropriate absorbent materials to contain and recover spillage.
+An approved spill prevention, control, and countermeasures (SPCC) plan guides reporting, control, and cleanup activities in the event of a spill in the quarry or other operating areas.
+Existing water quality protection measures at the facility are described in the SWPPP (last updated November 2019), the SPCC plan (last updated April 2016), and the hazardous materials business plan (last updated June 2016).
+The SWPPP describes stormwater drainage facilities, identifies possible water pollution sources that could affect the quality of stormwater discharge from the facility, and documents BMPs that have been implemented to minimize or prevent discharge of pollutants that may be in stormwater.

 Materials present at the facility that may contribute pollutants to stormwater runoff that are identified in the SWPPP include rock, gravel, sand, silt, clay, petroleum products (fuel, oil, grease), antifreeze, batteries, waste oil, and new and/or spent solvents.
-Detailed information regarding potential pollutants associated with each potential source area and the BMPs implemented for each area are identified in Table 6-1 of the SWPPP.
+Detailed information regarding potential pollutants associated with each potential source area and the BMPs implemented for each area are identified in the SWPPP.
 The SWPPP will be updated to reflect the new settling basin and additional BMPs that are being implemented at the site in response to comments received from the RWQCB.